ajbanjara/Wireshark/WinPcap.md

 ## Npcap Versions

-:warning: **Since Npcap is just getting its first widespread exposure to the world unexpected issues may arise.
-Please use an updated version when possible.**
+Npcap gets regular [bug fixes and upgrades](https://github.com/nmap/npcap/blob/master/CHANGELOG.md) on its own release schedule, which means the version bundled with the Wireshark installer may not be the latest.
+Please use an [updated version](https://nmap.org/npcap/) when possible.

 See the "Add or Remove Programs" list of the "Control Panel" for the installed version.